|

 NEXT SHOW at ODYSSEY STORYTELLING Six invited storytellers have ten minutes to talk about a specific theme.
 The stories are not read or memorized, they are told from the life experiences and creativity of the teller.

-.
-Stories about not wearing clothes, losing your shirt, public embarrassment, baring your soul, uncovering your motives, or showing your true self.
-What about your 15 minutes of fame?
-Or those moments when it seemed like the whole world was watching.
-Have dinner at the Cup Cafe (reservations recommended: 798-1618) in the historic Hotel Congress OR at the new Maynard’s Market and Kitchen on Toole Ave in the Historic Train Depot (reservations recommended: 545-0577), let them know you’re going to Odyssey, and they will reserve a seat for you at the show.
+Storytellers (bios below): Have dinner at the Cup Cafe (reservations recommended: 798-1618) in the historic Hotel Congress OR at the new Maynard’s Market and Kitchen on Toole Ave in the Historic Train Depot (reservations recommended: 545-0577).